SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 In supervised learning we usually have a dataset that has labels (for example, pictures of dogs and cats), we divide our dataset into training and testing and train the model to solve the task.
 Because we have the labels we can check the model's responses and its performance.
 In this case, the model is learning a function that binds input and output data and tries to find the relationships between the various features of the dataset and the target variable.
 Supervised learning is used for classification, regression, sentiment analysis, spam detection, and so on.

-In unsupervised learning (or self-supervised), on the other hand, the purpose of the model is to learn the structure of the data without specific guidance.
-For example, we want to divide our consumers into clusters, the model has to find patterns underlying the data without knowing what the actual labels are (we don't have them after all).
+In _unsupervised learning (or self-supervised)_, on the other hand, the purpose of the model is to learn the structure of the data without specific guidance.
+For example, if we want to divide our consumers into clusters, the model has to find patterns underlying the data without knowing what the actual labels are (we don't have them after all).
 These patterns are used for anomaly detection, big data visualization, customer segmentation and so on.

   ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/Supervised-and-unsupervised-machine-learning-a-Schematic-representation-of-an.png?raw=true)
 *from [here](https://www.researchgate.net/figure/Supervised-and-unsupervised-machine-learning-a-Schematic-representation-of-an_fig3_351953193)*